I have XLRS, dyslexia, and ADHD.

 I built Rift because every voice tool I tried fought how my brain works.
 This one doesn’t.

 Voice to text.
 Text to voice.
 Entirely on your Mac.
-Nothing leaves your machine.
-Ever.

 Why I built Rift